pypa/setuptools/docs/userguide/quickstart.rst

 When your project is installed, all of the dependencies not already installed will be located (via PyPI), downloaded, built (if necessary), and installed.
-This, of course, is a simplified scenarios.
+This, of course, is a simplified scenario.
 You can also specify groups of extra dependencies that are not strictly required by your package to work, but that will provide additional functionalities.
 For more advanced use, see :doc:`dependency_management`.